Survey characteristics

 Frequency

-A limited set of variables concerning the labour market is published every quarter.
-This limited set and a large additional set of variables concerning the labour market are also published on a yearly basis.
-In addition, three-month averages on the employed and unemployed labour force are available.
+Every three months a limited set of variables concerning the labour market is published.
+This limited set and a large additional set of variables concerning the labour market is also published on a yearly basis.
+In addition, monthly figures on the labour force broken down by sex and age (15-25 years, 25-45 years, 45-65 years) are available approximately three weeks after the month under review.

 Publication strategy